-By connecting offline stock to the Zalando platform, partners can greatly increase sales and profits per square meter.
+By connecting physical stock to the Zalando platform, partners can greatly increase sales and profits per square meter.
 Some of our best performing stores are seeing up to 60 percent incremental Gross Merchandise Volume (GMV) on top of their regular topline.
 At the same time, the number of orders for participating retail partners continues to increase significantly; on average 20 orders per store per day.

 - Higher footfall

 Besides higher space productivity from Connected Retail transactions, we will also generate physical traffic for the stores.
 We are aiming to roll out click-and-collect and return-in-store schemes going forward, which will effectively bring Zalando customers to high street stores.
 Moreover, Connected Retail will also provide transparency over local stock availability.
 As a result, customers can click-and-reserve items before they hit the high street and enjoy expert in-shop assistance while in store.